SALLY MINTER

-Sally Minter is the subprincipal flute and piccolo of the Cape Town Philharmonic Orchestra and divides her time between South Africa and the United Kingdom.
-She holds a Master of Art with merit from the Royal Academy of Music in London where she studied with renowned flautist Paul-Edmund Davies.
-As one of Cape Town’s most diverse flautists, Sally performs regularly in various chamber ensembles, including her award-winning duo “Avanti” with pianist Coila-Leah Enderstein, who released their debut album "Avanti Live in Concert" in 2018, the Bella Rosa Quartet with pianist Albert Combrink and soprano Louise Howlett and cellist Pieter-Adriaan Stofberg and in the Cape Town Philharmonic and Cape Town Festival Orchestras.
+Before moving to the UK, Sally was one of Cape Town’s most diverse flautists and performed regularly in various chamber ensembles, including her award-winning duo “Avanti” with pianist Coila-Leah Enderstein, who released their debut album "Avanti Live in Concert" in 2018.
 As a concerto soloist, she has performed with every major orchestra in South Africa.
-Sally also maintains a successful teaching studio, with several of her students winning high profile competitions and receiving excellent exam and eisteddfod results; as well as having one of her students accepted at the Royal Northern College of Music in the UK.
-Most recently, Sally was the runner-up in the most prestigious national competition for instrumentalists: the SAMRO Competition.
+Sally also maintained a successful teaching studio, with several of her students winning high profile competitions; as well as having one of her students accepted at the Royal Northern College of Music.
+On the competition circuit, Sally was the runner-up in South Africa’s most prestigious national competition for instrumentalists: the SAMRO Competition.

 Sally’s life has always been filled with music.
 From a young age she participated in ballet and theatre productions and took recorder, piano, flute and saxophone lessons.
 At school, Sally received distinctions for all her final music exams and received the Trinity Exhibition Award for obtaining the highest result in the country for a grade 8 exam.